bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 [The situation is hopeless, but not serious.](https://wwnorton.com/books/9780393310214)

 Regardless, there is an opportunity here to explain REST and, in particular, the uniform interface to a new generation of web developers who may have never heard of those concepts in their original context, and who assume REST === JSON APIs.

 [People sense something is wrong](https://htmx.org/essays/a-response-to-rich-harris/), and maybe REST, real, actual REST, not WORC, could be a part of [the answer to that](/essays/spa-alternative).

 At the very least, the ideas behind REST are interesting and worth knowing just as general software engineering knowledge.

-There is a larger meta-point here too: even a relatively smart group of people (early web developers), with the benefit of the internet, and with a pretty clear (if at times academic) specification for the term REST, were unable to keep the meaning consistent with its original meaning.
+There is a larger meta-point here too: even a relatively smart group of people (early web developers), with the benefit of the internet, and with a pretty clear (if at times academic) specification for the term REST, were unable to keep the meaning consistent with its original meaning over period of two decades.

 If we can get this so obviously wrong, [what else could we be wrong about](https://htmx.org/essays/spa-alternative/)?